-A fun list of movie facts from your favorite films! – If you love talking when a film is on, at least have something interesting to say!
+Here is a fun list of movie facts from your favorite films! – If you are one of those types of people who love talking when a film is on, at least have something interesting to say!

 The front facial part of the alien costume’s head was made from a plaster cast of a human skull.